cs-fullstack-2019-fall/python-loops-cw-rjrobins16/README.md

 ### Exercise 4:
 Password Checker - Ask the user to enter a password.
 Ask them to confirm the password.
 If it's not equal, keep asking until it's correct or they enter 'Q' to quit.

-## BONUS:
-FIZZBUZZ is the classic Programmer's challenge often used as part of job interviews:

-* Prompt the User for the ending value (e.g. 100)

-* Your code should start at 1 and then iterate each number up to the ending value entered by the user

-* If the current number is evenly divisible by 3 you should print ```FIZZ``` and the number

-* If the current number is evenly divisible by 5 you should print ```BUZZ``` and the number

-* If the current number is evenly divisible by both 3 and 5 you should print ```FIZZBUZZ``` and the number to the screen

-* Otherwise, just print the original number